LiboRom/urban-lst-prediction-gnn/README.md

 ---

-## Copernicus Data Space
+# Copernicus Data Space Configuration

-Some Sentinel-3 data retrieval procedures require an account in the Copernicus Data Space Ecosystem.
+Some Sentinel-3 workflows require access to the Copernicus Data Space Ecosystem.

 Registration:

 https://dataspace.copernicus.eu/

-Depending on future API changes, authentication tokens may need to be configured manually.
+Depending on API updates, authentication tokens may need to be configured manually.

 ---

-## Reproducibility
+# Reproducibility Notes

 The complete workflow depends on external services whose availability may change over time: